0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 When describing AIR constraints, we adopt the following notation: for column $x$, we denote the value in the current row simply as $x$, and the value in the next row of the column as $x′$.
 Thus, all transition constraints described in this note work with two consecutive rows of the execution trace.

-### Row address constraint

-As mentioned above, row address $r$ starts at $1$, and is incremented by $1$ with every row.
-The first condition can be enforced with a boundary constraint which specifies $r=1$ at the first row.
-The second condition can be enforced via the following transition constraint:

->$$
-r' - r - 1 = 0  \text{ | degree} = 1
-$$

-This constraint should not be applied to the very last row of the hasher execution trace, since we do not want to enforce a value that would conflict with the first row of a subsequent chiplet in the Chiplets module.
-Therefore we can create a special virtual flag for this constraint using the $chip\_s_0$ selector column from the [Chiplets](main.md) module that selects for the hash chiplet.

-The modified row address constraint which should be applied is the following:

->$$
-(1 - chip\_s_0') \cdot (r' - r - 1) = 0 \text{ | degree} = 2
-$$

-_Note: this constraint should also be multiplied by Chiplets module's selector flag $s_0$, as is true for all constraints in this chiplet._

 ### Selector columns constraints

 For selector columns, first we must ensure that only binary values are allowed in these columns.
 This can be done with the following constraints: